 - With so many devices available, users across mobile can become fragmented.
 Our list of pros and cons for mobile websites versus native or hybrid mobile app development.

 - Mobile commerce is booming and businesses must adapt or be prepared to lose customers.
-Do you know what characteristics make for a quality mobile site?
-Check out this piece to see what characteristics make for a quality mobile experience.

 - Google now favors websites optimized for mobile devices.
 Five suggestions you can do to make sure your website is mobile-friendly.